shainamackin/nyc-hh_algorithmic-bias-mitigation/README.md

 performing class is highlighted in red for each statistic, which are defined as follows:

-- ‘big’ = absolute value of the biggest difference between a subgroup’s FNR and the reference group’s FNR
+- ‘Biggest Abs EOD’ = absolute value of the biggest difference between a subgroup’s FNR and the reference group’s FNR
-- “avg” = absolute value of the average of the differences between every subgroup and the reference group’s FNR
+- “Abs Avg EOD” = absolute value of the average of the differences between every subgroup and the reference group’s FNR
-- “avg_pop_adj” = absolute value of the weighted average of the differences between every subgroup and the reference group’s FNR
+- “Weighted Abs Avg EOD” = absolute value of the weighted average of the differences between every subgroup and the reference group’s FNR
-- “five_pp” = percent of subgroups showing bias, or percent of subgroups with FNR’s \>= 0.05 different from the referent’s FNR.
+- “Subgroups with >0.05 Abs EOD (%)” = percent of subgroups showing bias, or percent of subgroups with FNR’s >= 0.05 different from the referent’s FNR.

 You need to edit the following code chunk per your variables and referents, according to in-line comments: